BorisKolev/Java-Snake2D_Swing/README.md

 # Some of the functionalities.
 # Everything is explained within the comments of the program

-Most of the program is happenning in the Game_JPanel class.
+Most of the program is written in the Game_JPanel class.
 Member variables of Game_JPanel.
 ![](images/MemberVariables.PNG)